cityofaustin/vision-zero/etl/cris_import/README.md

 ### Local import

 Process any extract zips in your local `./extracts` directory.
-CSVs will be loaded ino the db, and crash diagrams will be extracted but not uploaded to S3.
+CSVs will be loaded into the db, and crash diagrams will be extracted but not uploaded to S3.

 ```shell
 $ ./cris_import.py --csv --pdf